Fostering Youth Development

 Kaneka is active in its efforts to foster youth development in communities where it operates.

 We continued to support learning in elementary schools through the activities of Core-Net, a non-profit organization of retired executives from Kaneka and other companies, while also participating in the Children's Chemistry Show hosted by the Dream Chemistry 21 Committee.

 Kaneka Manufacturing Class

 Ｋ Ｊ Ｗ

-Pro bono activities have been in the spotlight as a new trend in Japan, and these include activities in which professionals from various fields volunteer their knowledge, experience, and skills as a contribution to the community, and Core-Net (Co-operation Program of Retired Executives Network) is one such organization.
+Pro bono activities have been in the spotlight as a new trend in Japan, and these include activities in which professionals from various fields volunteer their knowledge, experience, and skills as a contribution to the community, and Core-Net is one such organization.
 Its activities include support for elementary school education using know-how from industry to foster youth development.

-Continuing from 2014, we offered Kaneka Manufacturing Classes in which participants assembled kits to build Scrollers (a small self-powered rolling robot).
-The classes were offered in June 2015 at Torikai Nishi Elementary School near the Osaka Plant (94 students in sixth grade), and in October at Takasago Elementary School near the Takasago Plant (72 students in sixth grade; and in December at Shimosakamoto Elementary School, near the Shiga Plant, to 117 students in sixth grade.
+Continuing from 2014, we offered Kaneka Manufacturing Classes in which participants assembled kits to build Scrollers II (a small self-powered rolling robot).
+The classes were offered in June 2016 at Torikai Nishi Elementary School, near the Osaka Plant, to 106 students in sixth grade; in October at Takasago Elementary School, near the Takasago Plant, to 58 students in sixth grade; and in December at Shimosakamoto Elementary School, near the Shiga Plant, to 117 students in sixth grade.
 Students were very excited about the trial runs in the gymnasiums.

 Kaneka employees instructing students